 - Trinexx, the boss of Turtle Rock in A Link to the Past, can initially only be hurt by attacking his fire-and-ice-spewing heads with their opposite elements.
 If you run out of magic power to use the Fire and Ice Rods, however, his elemental breath attacks will have a chance of leaving a small magic container behind.

 - Subverted with Kholdstare.
-You need to use the Fire Rod to thaw him and properly fight him.
+You need to use the Fire Rod or the Bombos medallion to thaw him and properly fight him.
 If you run out of magic before fully thawing him, there's no magic containers around, but that's where another Anti-Frustration Feature comes into play: At that point in the game you are bound to have the magic mirror.
 You can use it to return to the beginning of the dungeon (so you don't have to die).
 The Mirror not needing magic power may be such a feature in itself.

 - In Twilight Princess: While escorting Telma and Ilia to Kakariko you fight King Bulbin for the second time.
 You will need arrows for this round; every time you run out of them (or didn't have any to begin with) Telma will give you some.